fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 Tip: if on running 'npx cypress open' you see a 'Cypress Configuration Error', ensure you are running cypress from the right folder level, it needs to be in a folder above the cypress.config.js level to avoid any config errors.
 <image: cypress config error>

+Provided the installation has been successful, my prefered approach is to open a command line/terminal in the project folder, and run:

+{% highlight js %}
+npx cypress open
+{% endhighlight %}

+This should open up the Cypress Launchpad, and for this post we'll be concentrating on E2E testing (to cover an e-commerce system).

 Once cypress is up and running in the browser, my approach was to follow the Getting Started page to set up the first 'E2E' test, and build on that to start covering the project plan: